Marvell OCTEON 10 CN102 vs. CN103: The DPU Selection Guide for Enterprise Networks

 Asteraix’s Open Gateway Lineup

 Understanding the chip is step one.
 Getting hardware that actually ships with Linux-ready firmware, open NOS support, and commercial warranty is a different challenge entirely.
-Asterfusion has built white-box gateway appliances on both OCTEON 10 platforms — fully open, ready for Debian/Ubuntu or AsterNOS-VPP out of the box, without vendor lock-in.
+Asteraix has built white-box gateway appliances on both OCTEON 10 platforms — fully open, ready for Debian/Ubuntu or AsterNOS-VPP out of the box, without vendor lock-in.

 CN102-Based: ET2508 Open Intelligent Gateway